chrisgscott/ellen-frontend/project_log.md

 - MCP tools configured for direct Supabase querying by AI assistant

 ---

+[2025-07-16 14:15] — Built out a comprehensive supply chain data model with tables for locations, routes, shipments, chokepoints, and risks.
+Seeded the new tables with mock data to enable advanced route mapping and risk analysis.

+[2025-07-16 14:00] — Seeded the four new Litore-specific tables with realistic mock data, including holdings, suppliers, customers, and active alerts, enabling development of new data-driven features.

+[2025-07-16 13:57] — Expanded Ellen's data model by creating four new tables for Litore-specific data: litore_holdings, litore_suppliers, litore_customers, and litore_alerts.
+Enabled RLS on all new tables.

 [2025-07-16 12:47] — Adjusted vertical spacing on the home page to better center the chat input, improving the overall layout and focus.